Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A command that adds execute permission to all subdirectories of the current working directory for the owner, groupowner and all the other users
-A command that creates a directory called my_dir with permissions 751 in the working directory A command that changes the group owner to school for the file hello
+A command that creates a directory called my_dir with permissions 751 in the working directory A command that changes the group owner to school for the file hello A command that changes the owner to vincent and the group to staff for all files and directories in the working directory